CM3 Level III

 Group analytics include:

-- Presentation ready tables and graphic representation of the score distribution for each of the six CM3 III mindset metrics.
+- Presentation -ready tables and graphic representations of the score distribution for each of the six CM3 III mindset metrics.

 - Customers who have added custom demographic questions can generate sub-group level reports for these variables, or for specific testing sessions or time periods.